Poker Glossary

 Dirty Outs

 Dirty outs are cards that improve your hand but may still leave you second best.
-Learn how to separate clean outs from dirty outs and discount them in real games.
+Discount them by counting only the outs that actually win at showdown.

 Disconnected Board